praggatii/Task2/README.md

 * Columns include:
    * Month: Indicates the source month for the data.
    * Day 1, Day 2, ..., Day 31: Represents daily data columns.
+## Customizations
+If you need to:

+Modify input file paths: Update the file_paths list in the script.
+Change column transformations: Adjust the corresponding sections in the script.